Code-Institute-Submissions/Milestone_2-5/README.md

 ### Structure
 The website consists of 2 pages:

--Homepage: gives the user a short introduction to the purpose of the website and the work of UNESCO.
+- Homepage: gives the user a short introduction to the purpose of the website and the work of UNESCO.
 It contains a copyright notice from UNESCO and features a footer with social media links and reference to Icons8.

--Map page: features the map with a marker for each site and an option for the user to filter them by the type of the site.
+- Map page: features the map with a marker for each site and an option for the user to filter them by the type of the site.
 It also features the same footer and links as the Home page.

 ### Skeleton
 Wireframes